rachel-m-wheeler/superstore-marketing/README.md

 ## Project Summary

 A hypothetical superstore is planning a year-end sale, where they will offer a gold membership to existing customers.
 Superstore management wants to understand which factors affect a customer's response to the membership offer, based on which customers accepted the offer in the last campaign.
+I imported the customer data into SQL and queried it, in order to unpack which customers are more likely to purchase a membership.
+I translated my SQL findings into a Tableau dashboard.

 ## Process
 <b>Data Source:</b> <a href="https://www.kaggle.com/datasets/ahsan81/superstore-marketing-campaign-dataset">Superstore Marketing Campaign Dataset</a> (Kaggle)<br>